seosgithub/BooJS/README.md

 #### DESCRIPTION
 The following options are available:
  * `-e` - Pass a javascript statement to execute after the file (if a file is provided) and then immediately terminate unless `-t` is set.
- * `-t` - Close the program after N seconds have passed, unless an exception is raised
+ * `-t` - Close the program after N seconds have passed, if an exception is raised before this, terminate immediately
  * `-v` - Verify that a file contains no javascript syntax errors.
 Returns 0 if there are no errors.

 #### EXAMPLES